-Writers and receivers were further aware to the possibility that their letters might also be falsified.
+Writers and receivers were also aware that their letters might be falsified.

-The climate conditions posed additional challenges thus fostering an inflexible schedule of missions and messengers.
-Patriarch Aimery of Antioch excuses his humble present to Hugo Etherianus – Emperor Manuel Comnenus’s adviser on Western Christendom -- due to the immediate depart of his messengers.
-Several writers further underline the many perils experienced in their route eastwards and, eventually, their joy following their safe arrival to the Holy Land.
-Such feelings of relief were not simple rhetoric, since divine help or the forces of nature were not always at the side of the milites Christi.
-In his letter to Henry, Archbishop Reims, King Amalric refers to his uninterrupted attempts to send a suitable delegation to Christendom (May 1169).
-Since at a first attempt the ship wrecked, the king was forced to appoint a new suitable delegation.
-Archbishop Tyre, Bishop Banias, and the brothers of the Hospital, thus replaced the members of the first mission personified by the Patriarch Jerusalem, Archbishop Caesarea, Bishop Acre, and the brothers of the Hospital and the Temple.
-The high dignitaries selected in both missions hint at the king’s awareness as to the importance of selecting most reliable messengers, notwithstanding the many difficulties that plagued their mission.
-One may further argue that the careful selection of suitable delegates hints at Amalric’s reluctance to rely on written messages alone, and the vital importance he ascribed to a more personal, direct interaction between his messengers and their addressees.
-This is a rather situation rather common also in diplomatic negotiations nowadays.
+The climate conditions posed additional challenges, leading to an inflexible schedule of missions and messengers.
+Patriarch Aimery of Antioch excuses his modest gift to Hugo Etherianus – Emperor Manuel Comnenus’s adviser on Western Christendom – due to the immediate departure of his messengers.
+Several writers further underline the many perils experienced in their route eastwards and, eventually, their joy upon safely arriving in the Holy Land.
+Such feelings of relief were not simple rhetoric, since divine help or the forces of nature were not always on the side of the milites Christi.
+In his letter to Henry, Archbishop of Reims, King Amalric refers to his continuous attempts to send a suitable delegation to Christendom (May 1169).
+Since the ship carrying the first delegation was wrecked, the king had to appoint a suitable new delegation.
+The Archbishop of Tyre, Bishop of Banias, and the brothers of the Hospital thus replaced the members of the first mission, the Patriarch of Jerusalem, Archbishop of Caesarea, Bishop of Acre, and the brothers of the Hospital and the Temple.
+The high dignitaries selected in both missions hint at the king’s awareness of the importance of selecting the most reliable messengers, notwithstanding the many difficulties that plagued their mission.
+It can be argued that the careful selection of suitable delegates hints at Amalric’s reluctance to rely on written messages alone, and the vital importance he ascribed to a more personal, direct interaction between his messengers and their addressees.
+This is a common situation in diplomatic negotiations nowadays.

-Along with their original duty as couriers, messengers thus orally transmitted parts or even large amounts of information.
-The careful selection of messengers reflects a most important requisite in messages transmission between the Latin East and Christendom, mainly, the complementation between written and oral practices.
-One should further bear in mind that letters were also called sermones or orationes because they were often delivered orally, as speeches, even to recipients who could understand and read Latin, monastic audiences among them; legere and audire were indeed often used as synonyms.
-The interaction between written and oral messages becomes of considerable importance to understand, inter alia, the aristocracy’s active involvement in crusade correspondence notwithstanding its low literacy level.
+Along with their original duty as couriers, messengers also orally transmitted pieces or even large amounts of information.
+The careful selection of messengers reflects a most important necessity in message transmission between the Latin East and Christendom, combining written and oral practices.
+It is important to remember that letters were also called sermones or orationes because they were often delivered orally, as speeches, even to recipients who could understand and read Latin, monastic audiences among them; legere and audire were indeed often used as synonyms.
+Comprehending the interaction between written and oral messages is crucial for understanding, inter alia, the aristocracy’s active involvement in crusade correspondence, notwithstanding its low level of literacy.

-The authors of crusade correspondence were well aware of their messengers’ vital role in the success of their missions, and used the occasion to praise the many merits of their emissaries.
-In his letter to Catholic prelates and laymen in the German region (May or June 1100), Patriarch Daibert of Jerusalem formally declares,
+The authors of crusade correspondence were well aware of their messengers’ vital role in the success of their missions, and they used their letters to praise the many merits of their emissaries.
+In his letter to Catholic prelates and laymen in the German region (May or June 1100), Patriarch Daibert of Jerusalem formally declares:

 Dearest brothers in Christ, we would have written at length on the amazingly great miracles and countless blessings which the generous goodness of God frequently showered on the army of Jerusalem on its journey and in the capture of the holy city of Jerusalem, but the practised eloquence of brother Arnulf, who was there to see and hear everything, will provide you with a full chronological account of events if you are kind enough to lend him an ear.

-Arnulf of Chocques was undoubtedly well-qualified to fulfil his mission, being the former chaplain of Robert of Normandy, papal legate in the First Crusade, elected Patriarch of Jerusalem (1099, 1112–15, 1116–18), and, eventually, also Archdeacon (1099–1112) and Chancellor of the Kingdom (1099–1118).
+Arnulf of Chocques was undoubtedly well qualified to fulfil his mission, being the former chaplain of Robert of Normandy, papal legate in the First Crusade, elected Patriarch of Jerusalem (1099, 1112–15, 1116–18), and eventually also Archdeacon (1099–1112) and Chancellor of the Kingdom (1099–1118).

-A considerable number of authors further emphasize the credibility of their messengers, while formally declaring their complete trust on them.
+A considerable number of authors further emphasize the credibility of their messengers, while formally declaring their complete trust in them.
 The Master of the Temple, Bertrand of Blancfort, writing to King Louis VII (November 1164), declares: